-Solar swimming pool or spa heating systems shall be certified and rated by the Solar Rating and Certification Corporation (ICC-SRCC), the International Association of Plumbing and Mechanical Officials, Research and Testing (IAPMO R&T), or by a listing agency that is approved by the Executive Director.
+Solar swimming pool and/or spa heating systems shall be certified and rated by the Solar Rating and Certification Corporation (ICC-SRCC), the International Association of Plumbing and Mechanical Officials, Research and Testing (IAPMO R&T), or by a listing agency that is approved by the Executive Director.

-Solar thermal collectors shall be listed and labeled in accordance with ICC 901/SRCC 100, and performance shall be rated and certified in accordance with SRCC OG-100.
-The installed system shall meet the following eligibility criteria:
+Solar thermal collectors shall be listed and labeled in accordance with Table 110.4-A. The installed system shall meet the following eligibility criteria: